 - Find two or three good study spots on campus — don’t rely on studying in your room (especially not on your bed).
 There are too many good distractions, and you want to preserve it as a place to relax and unwind.

 - Keep on top of reading and assignments for school.
 You get twice as much out of the assigned pre-class work if you do it on time (professors prepare for class assuming that students have done the reading, and you will miss a lot if you try to catch up later).

 - Take good notes — but don’t get so absorbed in note-taking that you aren’t paying attention; it’s a balance.
 Organize class notes.
 Write legibly, both for your benefit and especially for the professor who can only grade what s(he) can read.

 - Turn your phone off in class.
 Don’t look at it; it can wait.
 This is important for your focus, and your professors will appreciate it, too.
 We notice a lot more than students realize.
 And cognitive multi-tasking is a myth.
 Focus.

 - Read to understand.
 Pause reflect.
 Think about what you are reading.

 - Use active study techniques.
 Don’t trick yourself into thinking you know something when you are only familiar with the same notes or text you keep re-reading.

 - Don’t just work for grades.
 Grades are important; learning (and learning how to learn) is more important.

-- When something is really interesting to you, it is good to learn more even when you don’t “get credit” for it.
+- Learning more when something is really interesting, even when you don’t “get credit” for it is good.
 Don’t always limit your learning to the syllabus.

-- Keep in mind two overarching goals of your education: 1) to become a well-informed citizen, and 2) to get a great start on a career.
+- Remember two overarching goals of your education: 1) to become a well-informed citizen and 2) to get a great start on a career.
 Both are very important.